[Case Study Off Road México]

 [Automotive / B2B / Corporate Events]

-I led the redesign of Off Road México’s website, an agency specialized in automotive events for brands such as BMW, Audi, and Jeep.
-The project began as a personal initiative after identifying friction points in the company’s digital experience, mainly in how services were communicated and how potential clients made contact.
+I led the redesign of the Off Road Mexico website, an agency specializing in automotive events for brands such as BMW, Audi, and Jeep.
+This project arose from a personal initiative after detecting friction in the company's digital experience, mainly in the communication of its services and the flow of contact with potential customers.
+The goal was to modernize and optimize the digital experience, raising brand awareness, improving the communication of its services, and building trust with potential customers, using the Lean UX methodology.

-Restructure the website to convey credibility and reach, enhance understanding of the value proposition, and increase contact interactions while reducing friction points identified through heuristic analysis and stakeholder interviews.
-These usability issues made it difficult for automakers and agencies to quickly understand Off Road México’s service offering.
+Restructure the site to communicate credibility and scope, improve understanding of the value proposition, and increase contact interactions, reducing friction points identified in the heuristic analysis and stakeholder interviews, which made it difficult for automakers and agencies to quickly understand Off Road Mexico's offering.

-I designed a new user-centered information architecture with categorized services, strategic CTAs, and optimized navigation, improving content comprehension and reinforcing the value proposition.
+I designed a new user center architecture with categorized services, visible CTAs, and optimized navigation, improving content comprehension and reinforcing the value proposition.

-The site was built on WordPress with Google Analytics and Microsoft Clarity integration for performance measurement.
+The site was implemented in WordPress, with GA and Microsoft Clarity integration to measure impact.

-After launch, active time on page increased to 1.4 minutes (+23%), and scroll depth rose to 64.5% (+19%), validating a significant improvement in user engagement and interaction.
+After launch, active time on page increased to 1.4 minutes (+23%) and scroll depth to 64.5% (+19%), validating a significant improvement in interaction and engagement.

 [Company]